absmach/magistrala-docs/docs/dev-guide/authorization.md

       Gr1["group_1"]
       Gr2["group_2"]

-      Th1["thing_1"]
+      Cl1["client_1"]
-      Th2["thing_2"]
+      Cl2["client_2"]

       Ch1["channel_1"]
       Ch2["channel_2"]

-      Th1 --->|connect| Ch1
+      Cl1 --->|connect| Ch1
-      Th1 --->|connect| Ch2
+      Cl1 --->|connect| Ch2

-      Th2 --->|connect| Ch2
+      Cl2 --->|connect| Ch2
    end
 ```

 ##### Channel Group Relation

 A group serves as a parent entity that can contain both groups and channels as children.
 Child groups, in turn, can consist of further child groups or channels, forming a nested hierarchy.
-Notably, channels, which are distinct entities, cannot have child channels but can connect to multiple things.
+Notably, channels, which are distinct entities, cannot have child channels but can connect to multiple clients.
 The concept of parentage signifies the relationship between higher-level entities and their subordinate components.
 Ancestors in this system refer to entities higher up in the hierarchy, and while a child group can have multiple ancestors, a channel can only belong to a single parent group.
 This hierarchical arrangement provides a structured and organized framework for managing information within the Magistrala.

 Assigning a group as the parent of a channel can be achieved through the following request.